fat-fuzzy/rocks/README.md

 <p>

 - **config** common config (eslint, prettier, cz-conventional-commit _slightly_ custom lib)

-TODO:
-The monorepo needs some cleanup: `.prettier` config is currently duplicated in projects.
-I think I need to solve a problem specific to my workspace config in VSCode to fix this easily

 - **design** a design sandbox
   - isolates design work from the UI library
   - design assets and collections go here